AstarNetwork/astar-docs/docs/learn/governance/technical_guide.md

 #### External Proposal With Simple Majority Voting Scheme

 The first step is to repeat the step of creating an preimage.
-Before the external proposal can be registered, preimage of the call hash (in other words, the call itself) needs to be stored on chain.
+Before the external proposal can be registered, preimage of the call hash (in other words, the call itself) needs to be stored onchain.

 Then, user should select `Governance -> Council` in the polkadot-js apps.